24 hours / 7 days

 National Legal Hotline

 Landlord rights and obligations in Victoria are governed by the Residential Tenancies Act 1997 (RTA).
-This page deals with landlord rights and obligations in Victoria.
+Landlords must comply with their obligations when a lease is signed, during a tenancy and at the conclusion of the tenancy.

 Starting a tenancy

-At the start of a tenancy, the landlord is required to provide a tenancy agreement (in the standard form) to the tenant.
+At the start of a fixed-term tenancy, the landlord must provide a tenancy agreement (in the standard form) to the tenant.
+At the start of a periodic tenancy, if the lease agreement is in writing, it must be provided to the tenant in the approved form.

 A condition report documenting the state of the property must be completed by the landlord and given to the tenant, prior to the tenant moving in.